afalco/spinqit-qae-triangulum/README.md

 This repository accompanies the paper:

-> A. Falcó, F. Chinesta, D. Falcó-Pomares, *Quantum-native numerical integration: circuit complexity via angle-structure hierarchies*, submitted to *Numerische Mathematik*.
+> A. Falcó, F. Chinesta, D. Falcó-Pomares, *On the complexity of quantum numerical integration: an angle-structure characterization*, submitted to *Journal of Complexity*.

 Circuit implementations are also related to: